ArnaudBarre/tsl/README.md

 ### Add a configuration

 Add a `type-lint.config.ts` file to your project root.
+If you don't have one, all core rules are enabled.

 You can either enable all core rules and disable some of them or update options if needed